 - Manually press the door switch.
 Find a way to secure the switch pressed.
 Use a screwdriver to lock the door latch.

-- If you have a fuse box in the trunk, open the trunk but place the latch in locked position.
+- If you have a fuse box in the trunk, open the trunk but place the latch in the locked position.

 How to troubleshoot Mercedes-Benz battery drain

 Make sure you have a fully charged battery.
-If your battery is over 6 years old, you should consider replacing it to avoid further electrical nightmares.
+If your battery is over six years old, you should consider replacing it to avoid further electrical nightmares.
 You can save on the cost of the battery by purchasing it online.
 For example, see this list of AGM Group 94 batteries for Mercedes-Benz on Amazon.
 Turn off the lights.
 Make sure the dome light is off.
 Remove any accessories you may have plugged into the auxiliary outlets.
 Remove the key from the ignition and let the car sit for at least 15 minutes.
-In some models you may need to wait up to 30 minutes for all the electronic systems to go “to sleep”.
-This will allow the car to shut off any electronic consumers that stay on for a brief period after the car is parked.
+In some models, you may need to wait up to 30 minutes for all the electronic systems to go “to sleep.”
+This will allow the car to shut off any electronic consumers that stay on for a brief period after the vehicle is parked.

-If your Mercedes-Benz battery dies, read this article to learn how to jump start your Mercedes-Benz the right way.
+If your Mercedes-Benz battery dies, read this article to learn how to jump-start your Mercedes-Benz the right way.